ClouddJR/arkadiuszchmura.com/content/posts/how-to-reliably-update-widgets-on-android.md

 Not long ago, I have been getting some emails (as well as 1-star reviews) from my users reporting that their widgets are not being updated properly on their phones.

-The Android documentation says that to update a widget periodically at some interval, you can specify `android:updatePeriodMillis` attribute on the widget's metadata - AppWigetProviderInfo XML.
+The Android documentation says that to update a widget periodically at some interval, you can specify `android:updatePeriodMillis` attribute on the widget's metadata - AppWidgetProviderInfo XML.

 Unfortunately, despite setting this attribute in my app, widgets were still not updated reliably on some users' phones.